Barry R. Feirstein

-Gary is responsible for more than 60 reported federal court decisions, including the very first autism case to ever reach the U.S. Supreme Court.
+Gary and his firm are responsible for more than 60 reported federal court decisions, including the very first autism case to ever reach the U.S. Supreme Court.
 Many of Gary’s federal court decisions are recognized as groundbreaking decisions that are shaping the way that the court system looks at autism.
+Gary also serves as the Director of the Autism Speaks Federal Legal Appeals Project (“FLAP”), a pro bono initiative at the national level.

 Gary speaks regularly at national conferences and major universities and has testified before Congress on the subject of the federal Individuals with Disabilities Education Improvement Act (“IDEIA”).
-Gary is the author of How To Compromise With Your School District Without Compromising Your Child (DRL Books 2005), as well as the “Autism in the Courtroom” chapter appearing in the Fourth Edition of Dr. Fred R. Volkmar’s seminal treatise, Autism and Pervasive Developmental Disorders (Wiley 2014).
+Gary is the author of How To Compromise With Your School District Without Compromising Your Child (DRL Books 2005), as well as the “Autism in the Courtroom” chapter appearing in the Fourth Edition of Dr. Fred R. Volkmar’s seminal treatise, Autism and Pervasive Developmental Disorders (Wiley 2014) and the legal considerations chapter appearing in the Auditory Processing Disorders (2nd Edition, 2013).

-Gary is married with three children and has a family member who is diagnosed with autism.
+Gary is married with three children and has a family member with autism.

 back to top

 Kevin J. Murray is a Managing Director for BNY Mellon Investment Management.
 Mr. Murray is focused on strategic initiatives in alternative assets and non-traditional investments.
 The BNY Mellon Investment Management group currently manages over $1.6 trillion in assets for institutional and HNW clients globally.
 Formerly Mr. Murray was the Managing Director and Head of Business Development for G2 Investment Group/Forbes Private Capital Group.
 Based in New York, he was responsible for originating and marketing G2-sponsored private equity and hedge funds and third-party investment opportunities through its global institutional and ultra-high net worth network.

 In 1997, Kevin, his wife, Susan, and other interested parents formed the Autism Coalition for Research and Education which eventually became Autism Speaks in June 2005.
 They have three boys including Owen, who suffers from ASD.
 Kevin is currently an Autism Speaks Executive Board Member and holds a B.S. in Finance from Siena College.